-Take a look at this fun little video to see how to form these flowers from the Isomalt nibs, that is the first step!
+Take a look at this fun little video to see how to form these CakePlay Flowers.
+These are made from Isomalt nibs!
+Take a look at step one.

-You can buy “Bling Sticks” but in a pinch you can easily make them from the Bling ribbon and a little glue!
+“Bling Sticks” are available for purchase, but in a pinch you can easily make them!
+Just use a little Bling ribbon and some hot glue.
 Check out this Pic-Tutorial!

 Then of course you will need some cake, because to make cake pops you need cake pop dough!
 To make cake dough, simply knead down your fully baked cake until it turns to a doughy consistency.
 I use a food processor with the chopping blade (metal swirly one).
 Just pack the baked cake into the food processor (or stand mixer with the paddle attachment) and turn it on till its dough!!
 Like this:

 Next you will melt your white candy melts or almond bark on 50% power for 1 minute.
 Take it out of the microwave and stir it.
-If it is not 90% liquid pop it back in on 50% power for additional 30 second increments until it is almost completely melted.
-Then stir till all the candy lumps have been melted.
+If it is not 90% liquid just pop it back in on 50% power in additional 30 second increments until it is almost completely melted.
+Then, stir till all the candy lumps have been melted.

 Dip your cake pop stick into the candy melts and then into the cake ball.
 Then submerge the cake pop all the way into the candy melts and tap off any excess and place on a piece of wax paper.
 As it sets place the Isomalt flower right on top.
 As the candy melts set it will “glue” it into place!